Factual Reporting: HIGH

 Founded in 2007, by two former Washington Post Journalists, John F. Harris and Jim VandeHei, Politico is a news and opinion website based in Virginia, USA.
-Currently, John F. Harris is the editor-in-chief of Politico.
-In 2016, Jim VandeHeileft Politico and now is the co-founder and CEO of Axios.
-Politico describes its visionas “Politico strives to be the dominant source for politics and policy in power centers across every continent where access to reliable information, non-partisan journalism and real-time tools creates, informs and engages a global citizenry.”
+Currently, John F. Harris is the editor-in-chief.
+In 2016, Jim VandeHei left Politico and now is the co-founder and CEO of Axios.
+They describe their vision as “Politico strives to be the dominant source for politics and policy in power centers across every continent where access to reliable information, non-partisan journalism and real-time tools creates, informs and engages a global citizenry.”
 It distributes content via the internet, the Politico newspaper, radio, and podcasts.
 Its coverage in Washington, D.C., includes the U.S. Congress, lobbying, media and the presidency.
-Politico also has its own bi-monthly magazine that covers politics, news and opinions.
+They also have their own bi-monthly magazine that covers politics, news and opinions.

 Funded by / Ownership

 Robert L. Allbritton is the Publisher and Executive Chairman of Politico.
 Allbritton is also the owner of Capitol News Company, which owns Politico as well as its sister company, CapNY.
 Politico has a subscription based service called Politico Pro, launched in 2010 for professionals, such as lobbyists and analysts, which provides policy intelligence coverage on technology, energy and other sectors.
 Politico.com does not require a subscription and their print newspaper is available for free in locations throughout Washington D.C., however outside of DC and overseas it is subject to a subscription fee.
 Both the website and print editions feature advertising.